reynamarie/cse15l-lab-reports/lab1.md

-//example of using the command with a path to a directory as an argument.
+//example of using the `ls` command with a path to a directory as an argument.
 `ls cse15l-lab-reports`
 ```
 {